Install an Edge site

 • Keep the installer or the contents of the extracted installer in a secure location on your server.
 These contents contain various tools that you may need later, for example to troubleshoot issues.

-• If you want to run a script or executable file from the extracted directory, ensure that the directory is not mounted as noexec.
-If a directory is mounted as noexec, scripts and executable files will be prevented from being run within the directory.
+• Ensure the directory is not mounted as noexec before you run scripts or executable files.
+If a directory is mounted as noexec, scripts and executable files can't be run within the directory.

 Copy